Running Jobs

 If a need arises to submit the same job to the batch system multiple times, instead of issuing one sbatch

-command for each individual job, users can submit a job array.
+command for each individual job, you can submit a job array.

-Job arrays allow users to submit multiple jobs with a single job script using the ‑‑array
+Job arrays allow you to submit multiple jobs with a single job script using the ‑‑array

 option to sbatch